chaoge525/soafee_demo/documentation/manual/validation.rst

-The Xen Virtualization integration tests only modify the system environment when the test suite is executed on an image with :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled, as accessing the Guest VM on a security hardened image requires setting the user account password.
+The Xen Virtualization integration tests only modify the system environment when the test suite is executed on an image with :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled, as accessing a Guest VM on a security hardened image requires setting the user account password.

 There is therefore only a single environment clean operation performed for this test suite:

-    * Clearing the password set when the tests accessed the Guest VM, performed only when running the test suite with :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled.
+    * Clearing the passwords set when the tests accessed each Guest VM, performed only when running the test suite with :ref:`Security Hardening<manual/hardening:Security Hardening>` enabled.

 Cleaning up the account password will only occur if ``VIRT_TEST_CLEAN_ENV`` is